BengtGustafsson/extract_fx/README.md

 2. f/x literals inside preprocessor macros are not processed (as lines starting with a # are just dumped to the output file).

-3. When a f/x literal is written directly before another literal (f/x or not) the expression-fields are _not_ moved to the end of the sequence of literals.
+3. When a f/x literal is written adjacent to another literal (f/x or not) the expression-fields are _not_ moved to the end of the sequence of literals.
 This could be fixed.

 4. Any errors immediately stop the processing with an error message.
 No resynchronization/restart is attempted.
+Most errors are related to premature ending of the input anyway.

 ## Building extract_fx